verbose/verb/docs/install.md

 phaser
 ```

 That wasn't so hard, was it?
+(It was?
+[Try downloading Phaser instead](https://github.com/assemble/phaser/archive/master.zip))